mogu-lab/mogu-lab.github.io/_posts/2025-01-02-matching-intent-with-outcome.md

 - How has this experience affected you?
 - How did people close to you react when you told them?
 And how did that make you feel?

+By asking these questions, you allow the individual not to just center their pain, but also to center their *growth, strength, and learning* from the experience.

 ## Well-Intentioned Actions